Rooms of Resistance 2017

 Rooms of Resistance 2017 aims to strengthen human relations

-Rooms of Resistance, formerly Tunnel of Oppression, tours will be conducted Nov.
-12-14 in the Elson S. Floyd Cultural Center at Washington State University to encourage participants to learn new perspectives from others different from themselves.
-Daily tours will begin at 5 p.m. with the final tour starting at 8 p.m.
+Rooms of Resistance (formerly Tunnel of Oppression) tours will be conducted Nov.
+12-14 in the Elson Floyd Cultural Center at Washington State University to encourage participants to learn new perspectives from others different from themselves.
+Daily tours will begin at 5 p.m. with the final tour starting at 9 p.m.

-Rooms of Resistance is sponsored by Residence Life in partnership with the Office of Multicultural Student Services, Alternatives to Violence of the Palouse, and the Gender Identity & Sexual Orientation Resource Center.
+The Tunnel of Oppression is sponsored by Residence Life in partnership with International Programs and the Office of Multicultural Student Services.

 Comments From Participants